-Miriam Webster Dictionary defines Valor as “Strength of mind or spirit that enables a person to encounter danger with firmness and courage".
+Miriam Webster Dictionary defines Valor as “Strength of mind or spirit that enables a person to encounter danger with firmness and courage."
 Today’s veterans are the pure definition of valor.
-Valor for Veterans has been created to incorporate the love of horses and the Lord to help those that have put everything on the line for our freedom.
+We have designed this great program to blend communities with veterans in need, through our Cowgirls Veterans Resource list.
+We are always looking for skilled volunteers to add to our list to pair with the veterans calling in for help.
+We believe getting our communities, churches, and schools more involved with local veterans it will prevent them from feeling so isolated.
+We also incorporate the love of horses and the Lord to help those that have put everything on the line for our freedom.
 Valor for Veterans uses the horse's unique ability to heal not only the body but the soul.
-Together Veterans and horses will develop a bond, of unconditional love and acceptance.
-We have designed this great program to teach our Veterans all about horses, from caring for them like grooming, and feeding to riding.
-If they choose to, they can even compete in equestrian events in Colorado, or simply enjoy spending time with these noble creatures.
-Whatever makes them happy and at peace, We hope to make the Crusaders home, The Second Chance Ranch, a safe, loving tranquil place for our Veterans, and their families.
+We teach the veterans and their families all about horses, We hope to make the Crusaders home, The Second Chance Ranch, a safe, loving tranquil place.

-Red Pollard once said, "Everyone thinks we found this broken down horse and fixed him but really he fixed us."
+Red Pollard once said, "Everyone thinks we found this broken down horse and fixed him, but he fixed us."

 Level three: After all the hard prep work, the fun begins during step three.
 Members of the crew will focus on teaching participants about basic equipment and accessories necessary for their equestrian experience.
 A member of our crew will teach riders how to effectively communicate with their horse prior to putting on a saddle.
 Horses aren't passive built for one-way communication, they are built to communicate with humans.
 The crew member will demonstrate how the horse uses it's body language to communicate.
 Movement of ears, position, stance, eyes, nostrils, facial tension, head and neck movements.
 All these signs keep the rider safe and are important to keep in mind when saddling, grooming, brushing, and working with their horse.
 The rider can then begin to saddle their horse, adjusting the stirrups, and completing the mounting process with confidence.